het-tanis/prolug-labs/Kubernetes-Labs/canary-deployments/step3/text.md

-Scale the deployment nginx-deploymant-canary to have 8 replicas
+Scale the deployment nginx-deployment-canary to have 8 replicas

 Verify labels and change service web-service to point to Both deployments at 80% canary and 20% canary v2.